 In Strathearn ICT is an integral part of the curriculum.
 In Forms 1 to 3 ICT skills are taught as a discrete subject by specialist teachers.
 These skills are then applied by the pupils across the curriculum.
 Currently the KS3 curriculum includes word processing, spreadsheets, presentation software, database development, the use of email, internet research and safety, alongside programming skills using Scratch, BBC:Microbit and HTML.
 In addition KS3 classes use their iPads to explore movie making, program robots and access class resources via OneNote and OneDrive.

-At Key Stage 4, girls may choose to further develop their skills through the study of Digital Technology for GCSE or ECDL for Schools.
+At Key Stage 4, girls may choose to further develop their skills through the study of Digital Technology for GCSE.

 All classrooms are fully equipped with Interactive White Boards and high speed internet access.
 Our Learning Centre allows whole class and individual pupil access for all subjects.

 There is also a seperate dedicated ICT classroom used mainly for exam classes.

 Computer facilities are available at lunch time and after school when pupils are supported by specialist ICT staff.
 The School is currently running Microsoft Office 2016 and a wide range of subject specific software.